Garden Coaching

 3. Ongoing support

-Most clients work with me over a season or year, allowing guidance to evolve as the garden grows, conditions change, and new questions arise.
+Most clients work with me over a season or year, allowing decisions to evolve as the garden grows, conditions change, and new questions arise.

 4. Next steps as needed